Memory Bounds for Concurrent Bounded Queues: Abstract

 \section{Abstract}

-In addition to the memory used for storing \emph{data} elements, a concurrent implementation of a dynamic data structure exhibits a \emph{metadata} overhead related to resolving synchronization issues caused by concurrent data accesses.
-An implementation can be more or less \emph{memory-friendly}, depending on how much memory it requires for the metadata.
+Concurrent data structures often require additional memory for handling synchronization issues in addition to memory for storing elements.
+Depending on the amount of this additional memory, implementations can be more or less \emph{memory-friendly}.
 A \emph{memory-optimal} implementation enjoys the minimal possible memory overhead, which, in practice, reduces cache misses and unnecessary memory reclamation.

-In this paper, we discuss the memory-optimality question in the context of non-blocking \emph{bounded queues}.
-We observe first that, in special cases when the ABA problem is precluded, e.g., by assuming that the hardware supports LL/SC instructions or that the queue is only used for storing distinct elements, there exist lock-free queues with \emph{constant} memory overhead (in the number of concurrent processes $n$).
-For the general and more realistic case, we present a \texttt{CAS}-based lock-free bounded queue implementation with $O(n)$ memory overhead.
-We show that this overhead is asymptotically optimal: it is impossible to construct a non-blocking concurrent bounded queue with the constant memory overhead, e.g., a bounded queue that maintains a fixed-size array for the data and uses counters for enqueue/dequeue operations.
-This work opens a new research avenue devoted to the memory-optimality phenomenon in concurrent data structures.
+In this paper, we discuss the memory-optimality of non-blocking \emph{bounded queues}.
+Essentially, we investigate the possibility of constructing an implementation that utilizes a pre-allocated array to store elements and constant memory overhead, e.g., two positioning counters for \texttt{enqueue(..)} and \texttt{dequeue()} operations.
+Such an implementation can be readily constructed when the ABA problem is precluded, e.g., assuming that the hardware supports LL/SC instructions or all inserted elements are distinct.
+However, in the general case, we show that a memory-optimal non-blocking bounded queue incurs linear overhead in the number of concurrent processes.
+These results not only provide helpful intuition for concurrent algorithm developers but also open a new research avenue on the memory-optimality phenomenon in concurrent data structures.